haroonskycoin/blog/content/posts/Skywire Mainnet - Public Testing Announcement.md

 [Skywire Mainnet on Github](https://github.com/skycoin/skywire/tree/mainnet)

-*Please note: Do not install this on your skyminers as they are running testnet and will stop receiving rewards.
-Skywire mainnet can be installed on any other device to run, test and develop.*
+_Please note: Do not install this on your skyminers as they are running testnet and will stop receiving rewards.
+Skywire mainnet can be installed on any other device to run, test and develop._

 Bug reporting should be done through the repo, with steps taken to reproduce and any feedback.
 Details of the process will be available in the readme section of the branch.

 ### What’s Next For Skywire?

 * A new and intuitive UI for developers and users to easily interact with the mainnet
 * Bandwidth monetization will be coming soon that will allow users to earn Coin Hours through bandwidth sharing
-* Coin Hours bank
+* Coin Hour Bank
 * Private Skycoin transactions utilizing CoinJoin
 * Remote management of unlimited nodes
 * Combining the CXO protocol with Skywire for distributed data storage